+Is your child experiencing pain to the back of this heel?
+If so, they may be experiencing inflammation to the heel bone known as Sever’s disease, also known as calcaneal apophysitis.
 If your child is experiencing a painful inflammation on the back of their heel, they may have Sever’s disease, also known as calcaneal apophysitis.
-This problem is mainly seen in physically active boys and girls between the ages of 8-14.
-The pain can be uncomfortable and lead to limping or difficulty walking.
-Luckily, the expert foot and ankle surgeons at Kalmar Family Podiatry in Huntington, New York, offer a variety of treatments such as stretching, orthotics, or modifying shoes to treat heel pain.
+This condition is mainly seen in physically active boys and girls between the ages of 8-14.
+The pain can be uncomfortable and lead to limping or difficulty in walking.
+Luckily, the expert foot and ankle surgeons at Kalmar Family Podiatry in Huntington, New York, offer a variety of treatments such as stretching, orthotics, or modifying shoes to treat your child’s heel pain.
 Call the office today or schedule an appointment online.

 Children ages 8-14 are the ones typically affected because the heel bone hasn’t fully developed, and there’s too much stress on the growth plate.
 Another reason a child may develop Sever’s disease is that their foot muscles and tendons don’t keep up with the pace of the bone growth